 A third important consideration relates to emerging climate change policies.
 The generation of electricity from nuclear plants does not produce CO_2 , while coal- and gas-fueled plants do.
-Coal plants in particular produce about twice as much CO2 per unit of electricity produced than a CCGT.
+Coal plants in particular produce about twice as much CO_2 per unit of electricity produced than a CCGT.
 In a climate change regulatory regime that places constraints on CO2 emissions, nuclear power becomes more attractive economically compared to fossil-fueled alternatives.
 As a carbon free source of electricity, nuclear power is being looked at more favorably by some environmental groups than was the case a few years ago.

-Paul L. Joskow & John E. Parsons on the global nuclear future
+The economic future of nuclear power Paul L. Joskow & John E. Parsons on the global nuclear future